Kofacts/Advanced-Auth/README.md

 # Advanced-Auth
 An Advance PHP Authentication package, to help with auth stuffs such as Login,Logout, Forgot Password, Register et cetera.
-An upgrade to the previous Simple_PHP_Auth
+An upgrade to the previous <a href="kofacts/Simple_PHP_Auth">Simple_PHP_Auth</a>